-Appraising is a constantly changing profession.
-Commonly, it seems, appraisers are asked to supply more information or have steps added to their appraisal process.
-All to guarantee the end user receives the best information available.
-In order to keep up with the continuously changing requirements, H.M.
-Hoffman & Company is constantly testing new tools and improving processes to increase efficiency so we can do more work for you.
-Since H.M.
-Hoffman & Company knows that time is important to everyone, below are some things you can do to lessen turn times whenever you order an appraisal with H.M.
+The appraisal profession is constantly evolving.
+Commonly, it seems, appraisers are asked to include extra information or have steps added to their research.
+They do this additional work to ensure the end user is presented with the best information available.
+In order to stay current with the always changing requirements, H.M.
+Hoffman & Company is always testing additional tools and tweaking processes in order to increase efficiency so we can do more work for quickly.
+At H.M.
+Hoffman & Company we know that time is important to everybody, so below are some tips you can do to lessen turn times when you order an appraisal with H.M.
 Hoffman & Company.

 - Always order your appraisals on the Internet.

-- By ordering online, you automatically get e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
+- With online ordering, you automatically receive e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
 This is the single biggest time saver available to both of us!
-No longer do we have to retype information from a fax, and you don't have to wonder whether we received the order.
+No longer do we have to retype information from a fax, and nor will you wonder whether the order was received.

-- Make sure that the subject property data is accurate and complete.
+- Verify that the subject property information is accurate and complete.

-- Having just one number incorrect on the street address can really unnecessarily interrupt an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are helpful data to include with the request.
-We even welcome lists of recent sales from the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+- There's nothing like being one number off on the street address to unnecessarily delay an appraisal assignment.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+Even a list of recent sales from the area is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or an appraisal we're working on for you, feel free to contact us
+If you have any questions about your property or a job we're working on for you, you're always free to call us at

-- Let us know up front of the property's unique details.
+- Tell us up front of the property's distinct details.

-Hearing from you -- a person they've been working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can go a long way toward trimming the time it takes to inspect a home.
-Please feel free to point your clients to this website, where we have many pages of helpful information for homeowners as well as others regarding the appraisal process.
-Encourage them to call us if they want to become familiar with the staff and our services.
-And tell them it's to their advantage to set the appointment promptly!
+Hearing it directly from you -- the person they've been working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the time it takes to inspect a home.
+Our website has lots of pages of helpful information about the appraisal process for homeowners.
+Please feel free to share it with your clients.
+Tell them to call us if they want to meet our staff and learn more about our services.
+And tell them it benefits them to set the appointment as quickly as possible!

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As each important milestone in an assignment is completed, that information is available to you online.
-It's never been easier to keep track of the status of your report.
+As we complete each important milestone in an assignment, that information is available to you online.
+There's no faster way to keep track of the status of your report.